eduardofv/sts_eval/README.md

 - Build a docker image with all dependecies already integrated from [this repository](https://github.com/eduardofv/ai-denv)

 - Clone this repo, and run the prebuilt docker image inside it.
+(See `denv.sh` in the mentioned repo)

 - Use the main script [sts_evaluation.py](sts_evaluation.py) with the following parameters:

 	- Evaluator type:
-		- `tfhub` for *Tensorflow* Hub models that can embed strings directly
+		- `tfhub` for *Tensorflow Hub* models that can embed strings directly
 		- `sent` for *SentenceTransormers* models
 		- `hf` for *HuggingFace* models that can embed strings as AutoML models